micahbaldonado/Sys_Tools_Final_Project/README.md

 # Attention: Due to the different experiemnts' results on local machine and on the cloud, we will use the local outputs as refernece.
 ## Since this is a regression task so we choose regressors
 ### Pyspark model:
+1. we use two mainstream regressor: DecisionTree Regressor, RandomForest Regressor
+2. `DecisionTree`: Simplicity and ease of interpretability, making it suitable for quick insights.
+3. `RandomForest`: Robustness and ability to reduce overfitting through ensemble learning, providing more reliable insights.

-### Pytorch Parameter Tuning:
+### Pyspark Parameter Tuning:
+We use Paramgrid to find the best pairs of parameters as the tuning method.
+1. `DecisionTree`: mean absolute error (MAE) of 0.1869
+2. `RandomForest`: a slightly higher MAE of 0.2003, may because of the limitation of the hyperparmeter settings or the performance threshold of the tree structure regressors on this large dataset.
+Here are the explaination of the hyper parametes:
+1. `maxDepth`: Controls the depth of the trees.
+A higher maxDepth enables the model to capture more complex patterns, but it can lead to overfitting if set too high.
+For both models, tuning maxDepth was essential to balance model complexity and generalization.
+2. `numTrees`: Specific to the Random Forest model, numTrees defines how many decision trees are used.
+More trees generally lead to better performance, but with diminishing returns and increased computational cost.
 ### Pytorch model:
 1. We create two neural networks to compare: shallow NN, deep NN
 2. `SimpleNN`: Testing the model’s performance with fewer parameters and a simpler architecture.
 Leading to faster training times and less risk of overfitting on smaller datasets.
 3. `DeepNN`: More complex architecture with three hidden layers, which is designed to capture more intricate patterns or high-level features in the data.
 ### Pytorch Parameter Tuning:
   1. `Batch Size (bs)`: this minibatch could excellerate the training process and won't exceed the computation resource limits
-  2. `Learning Rate (lr)`: determines the pace of gradients updating, when lr goes from 1e-2 to 1e-3, with epochs fixed, it brings a 27% MSE drop for simpleNN (from 0.509 to 0.371) and a 46% MSE drop for deepNN (from 0.588 to 0.318)
+  2. `Learning Rate (lr)`: determines the pace of gradients updating, when lr goes from 1e-2 to 1e-3, with epochs fixed, it brings a 28% MSE drop for simpleNN (from 0.251 to 0.178) and a 33% MSE drop for deepNN (from 0.153 to 0.107)
-  3. `Epochs`: higher epochs will provide more times of training to make sure the model converges, when lr=1e-5, incresing the epochs from 20 to 40 brings MSE drop for both simpleNN (0.57->0.50) and deepNN(0.86->0.59), which means that more epochs will provide more time for the model to converge and fit the data.
-And also, for the deepNN, more epochs are   required for it to converge.
+  3. `Epochs`: higher epochs will provide more times of training to make sure the model converges, when lr=1e-5, incresing the epochs from 20 to 40 brings no MSE drop for both simpleNN (0.251->0.297) and deepNN(0.153->0.161), which means the models are already converged.
   4. `model_type`: this decides which model to use
-  compare with simpleNN and deepNN, we will find two things:
-    1. when the hyperparameter is the same (lr=1e-2, epochs=20), the deepNN is more complicated to converge compared with simpleNN.
-(0.86 v.s 0.57)
+  compare with `simpleNN` and `deepNN`, we will find that: when the hyperparameter are the same, the deepNN is more complicated to learn more   features compared with simpleNN, so the deepNN always reach better MSE scores.
-    2. while the learning rate is right and with enough training (lr=1e-3, epochs=40), the deepNN can achieve better results copmpared with simpleNN, which also means that the deeper network has the risk to overfit the data.